 If you are mindful of what you eat during pregnancy, you are just making your life a LOT easier after birth.

 Eating for two during pregnancy is not necessary!
-It varies per person but usually an extra 300 calories per day should be enough for a healthy baby growth.
+It varies per person but usually, an extra 300 calories per day should be enough for a healthy baby growth.

-Careless eating will have significant impact on how you get back in shape after birth but also affects your baby future’s eating habits.
+Careless eating will have a significant impact on how you get back in shape after birth but also affects your baby future’s eating habits.

 Many studies have shown that children’s eating habits – either good or bad – are shaped in the womb by their mother’s own diets and during the early childhood years.
 So it is advisable that you a balanced diet, with a variety of flavors during your pregnancy.
 Doing that might lead to your child to have a better eating style later in life.

 We all want the best to our kids so be mindful of what you (and your baby consequently) are eating during pregnancy.
 Our guide to healthy eating for kids has a lot tips that you can implement during pregnancy!